By Kent L. Karosen

 President and CEO, Fisher Center Foundation

 At the Fisher Center for Alzheimer’s Research Foundation, we are funding innovative Alzheimer’s research that is beginning to make serious headway.
-I wanted to talk to you not as a scientist, but as a regular guy originally from the Midwest, trying to help make sense of the new initiatives aimed at developing new Alzheimer’s treatments, taking place in the Fisher Center for Alzheimer’s Disease Research laboratory.
+I wanted to talk to you not as a scientist, but as a regular guy originally from the Midwest, trying to help make sense of the new initiatives aimed at developing new Alzheimer’s treatments, taking place in the Fisher Center for Alzheimer’s Research laboratory.

 What is Alzheimer’s disease?